HTC Wildfire S Review

 | edit post

-Echoed by Fickle On 7:26 PM 0 comments
+Echoed by Fitzgerald On 9:35 AM 0 comments

 I'm not sure if the rest of the world paid much attention to President Obama's question and answer session at St. Xavier's College - or "University" as he mistakenly called it - on November 7, 2010.
 But the Indian media ran live broadcasts of it.